 UC Riverside-led study points to a seed black hole produced by a dark matter halo collapse.

 Supermassive black holes, or SMBHs, are black holes with masses that are several million to billion times the mass of our sun.
-The Milky Way hosts an SMBH with mass a few million times the solar mass.
+The Milky Way hosts an SMBH with a few million times the solar mass.
 Surprisingly, astrophysical observations show that SMBHs already existed when the universe was very young.
-For example, a billion solar mass black holes are found when the universe was just 6% of its current age, 13.7 billion years.
+For example, billion-solar-mass black holes were found when the universe was just 6% of its current age, 13.7 billion years.
 How do these SMBHs in the early universe originate?